Clownacy/clownlzss/README.txt

 * Rocket - a format used by Rocket Knight Adventures

-* Rage - a format used by Streets of Rage 2
+* Rage - a format used by Streets of Rage 2 (is actually RLE, not LZSS)

 * Kosinski+ - a modified version of Kosinski developed by the Sonic ROM-hacking community, which optimises the format for the Mega Drive's CPU, allowing